shuraturi/home-lab/README.md

 ## Overview

-This documentation provides an overview of a home lab setup designed to enhance security, manage network traffic, and optimize resource utilization through virtualization.
+This documentation provides an overview of my home lab setup designed to enhance security, manage network traffic, and optimize resource utilization through virtualization.

 ## Components